Next call: 2025 m. 11 November

 Equipment Acceptance and Handover Certificate;

-All documentation and installation work must be completed no earlier than 2025.
-7 January
+All documentation and installation work must be completed from 2025 7 January until 22 September

 Leave your email address. your email address and will be notified when a new call for proposals is launched.